Regina Wascana Plains

 Regina Wascana Plains is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-At different points in time, this district included the Regina neighbourhoods of University Park, University Park East, Arcola East-South Side, Varsity Park, Wood Meadows, Woodland Grove, Wascana View, Wascana Crescents and Wascana Park.
+At different points in time, this district included the Regina neighbourhoods of University Park, University Park East, Arcola East-South Side, Varsity Park, Wood Meadows, Woodland Grove, Wascana View, Wascana Crescents, and Wascana Park.
 It also includes the town of White City.

+The riding was expanded to a mixed urban/rural setup before the 1995 general election, taking in exurban areas generally east of the city, including the towns of White City and Pilot Butte.
+The riding was reconfigured back to a strictly urban riding for the 2024 general election; much of the rural territory transferred to White City-Qu'appelle.